It was a complex relationship of love and hate that only we understood.

 |I stare out the barred filthy window, trying to remember why I thought Glen Agree was something special.
 He was a rare combination of man that certain women are drawn to.
 His words were smooth as silk, compliments a woman thrives on.
 Glen was easy on the eyes with unruly dark hair that looked as if he had just tumbled out of bed.
 His eyes were a warm brown with golden flecks.
 His mouth had a grin that was slightly crooked, a desirable combination of mischievous boy and grown man with confidence.

 A gentle lover, he would ask, "Does that feel good?"
 His touch was a little rough, spice with sugar, a building up of sexual tension.
 Finally, a possessive pull back that felt, well; uncomfortably secure.

 At first it was intense and all about us.
 Then time slipped by and he became careless.
 Once, at the peak of passion, he murmured, "Lana, baby, you're amazing!"
 Now, my name is Laurie but anyone can make a mistake.
 I can be generous so I let it slip but, I could never forget.

 Glen, you are the reason I am standing here shaking.
 I know I gave you the impression that I thrive on excitement and danger.
-Like you excel with red hot rage to set a dramatic fire.
-I react with icy words to tease.
+Like you excelled with red hot rage to set a dramatic fire, I reacted with icy words to tease.